manticoresoftware/manticoresearch/manual/Searching/Options.md

 * `/*+ ColumnarScan(<attr_name1>[, <attr_nameN>]) */`  to force the use of a columnar scan (if the attribute is columnar), `/*+ NO_ColumnarScan(id) */` to tell the optimizer to ignore it
 * `/*+ OptimizeFulltextFilters */` to force intersection of full-text tree results with filter results (as opposed to standard match-then-filter scheme), `/*+ NO_OptimizeFulltextFilters */`  to use standard full-text matching.
 Note that other hints can be used to control what entities are used to calculate filter results.

-For more information on how the query optimizer works, see the [Cost based optimizer](../Searching/Cost_based_optimizer.md).
+For more information on how the query optimizer works, refer to the [Cost based optimizer](../Searching/Cost_based_optimizer.md) page.

 <!-- request SQL -->